 3. Timely Employment Feedback Is Most Effective

-One of the golden rules of feedback is that it needs to be delivered in a timely fashion, and this is true throughout life.
-If we imagine a child at school is consistently getting something wrong, for example, a teacher or parent won’t wait a few weeks before letting them know.
+One of the golden rules of feedback is that employers should deliver it in a timely manner, and this is true throughout life.
+If we imagine a child at school is getting something wrong, for example, a teacher or parent won’t wait a few weeks before letting them know.
 They’ll deliver the necessary feedback right away in order to help the child learn and develop from their actions.

-The same holds true for both negative and positive actions and achievements in the workplace.
-Any performance feedback you give to help employee development needs to be provided at an appropriate and relevant time.
-Officevibe statistics support this claim, with four out of 10 workers saying they feel disengaged when they aren't getting any feedback.
+The same holds true for both negative and positive behavior, actions and achievements in the workplace.
+Employers must provide the employee performance feedback to help employee development at an appropriate and relevant time.
+Office vibe statistics support this claim, with four out of 10 workers saying they feel disengaged when they aren't getting any feedback.

 Rather than waiting around to an end of term review, it’s vital to provide positive feedback to that person as soon as you notice the great work they’ve been doing.
 Don’t wait around too long; as soon as you get a chance to let them know, take it.

 - Employees should get back feedback on regular basis.

 - Feedback becomes less effective the longer you wait.

 - Provide on-the-spot feedback, rather than monthly/weekly reviews.

 Imagine someone saying "Great job" in a monotonous, tired voice without any expression whatsoever.
 Now imagine them saying it with enthusiasm and flair.
 The second example is much more effective, and this is a simple portrayal of how the way in which we deliver employees feedback is just as important as the feedback itself.